Doctor of Nursing Practice

 Prepare for advanced, high-level leadership in nursing.

 The Doctor of Nursing Practice (DNP) is a practice-focused program that combines a scholarly approach to the discipline of nursing while advancing the profession of nursing through practice.
-The online DNP program is CCNE-accredited.
+The Doctor of Nursing Practice program at Aspen University is accredited by the Commission on Collegiate Nursing Education.

 The program is designed to prepare students for leadership roles in nursing.
 The program does not prepare students to obtain a state RN license.
 Intensive, immersive experiences inform the practice-focused DNP Capstone Project.

-Enjoy Flexibility – 14 online DNP courses with start dates every 2 weeks
+Enjoy Flexibility – 11 online DNP courses with program start dates every 2 weeks

 Choose Where You Learn – Online courses & local immersion